 This is a lesson that I’ve seen many organizations learn the hard way.
-My team’s work includes educating the most high-tech security focused groups in the world’s largest organizations about machine identity protection.
+My team’s work includes educating the most high-tech security focused groups in the world’s largest organizations about machine identity management.
 As such, we are laser-focused on sharing our expertise on x.509 SSL/TLS certificates and SSH keys, including all that can go right and all that can go wrong.
-In other words, we equip you to protect your machine identities, while avoiding the potential pitfalls of their misuse.
+In other words, we equip you to manage and protect your machine identities, while avoiding the potential pitfalls of their misuse.

 Let’s see how this works if you are an organization that is more mature in its use of machine identities.
 You have a complete inventory that you continuously monitor.
 You have an automated way to renew expiring or vulnerable machine identities.
 And you can push these machine identities back to their applications where they enable your lighting fast and reliable infrastructure.